JochenFM/art_prints_ms4/README.md

 #### Checkout Success Page
 - A thank you message will be displayed after the checkout process as well as four box elements that hold the order, delivery, and billing information.
-- A `Check Out Our New Arrivals` button is placed at the end of the page, and if the user is logged in, a `Back to Profile` button is shown.
+- A `Check Out Our New Arrivals` button is placed at the end of the page, which leads to the products site filtered by the new arrivals category.
+If the user is logged in, a `Back to Profile` button is shown in addition.

 <div align="right"><a style="text-align:right" href="#top">Go to index: :arrow_double_up:</a></div>